<p>CNN's Anna Cooban explains the data behind fears of an artificial intelligence bubble.</p>

 An instance: I requested ChatGPT to make a gluten-free recipe app for locating dishes that may be made in half-hour or much less as I used to be writing this story.
 It completed writing the code by the point I used to be performed writing about vibe coding.

-Electricity costs are on the rise, with the typical worth of electrical energy rising 13% since 2022.
+Electricity costs are on the rise, with the common worth of electrical energy rising 13% since 2022.
 But is AI contributing to those hikes?
 Yes, though it’s not the one issue.
-The price of sustaining and updating the facility grid — which is unrelated to AI — performs a giant position in figuring out electrical energy prices.
+The value of sustaining and updating the ability grid — which is unrelated to AI — performs an enormous function in figuring out electrical energy prices.

 panel1022.jpg

-Power politics: The price of electrical energy is a high problem on the marketing campaign path
+Power politics: The value of electrical energy is a high challenge on the marketing campaign path

 panel1022.jpg